ghiscoding/angular-markdown-editor/readme.md

 `1.1.0`

 ## What do we have?
-In this package you a few libraries and tools to make a more convenient "all in one" WYSIWYG Markdown Editor with preview.
+In this package we will use a few libraries and tools to make a more convenient "all in one" WYSIWYG Markdown Editor with preview.
 All of that with a simple AngularJS Directive call.
-I plan to use this mainly for online documentation but it could be useful for many other reasons (doc, blog, etc...).
-Also planning on adding a 1-click button for simple Copy+Paste to email.
+I plan to use this mainly for online documentation but it could be useful for many other reasons (docs, blog, etc...).

-[Marked.js](https://github.com/chjj/marked) is awesome for markdown preview and [Highlight.js](https://highlightjs.org/) is a must for easy code viewing with colors highlighting.
-The [Bootstrap-Markdown](http://www.codingdrama.com/bootstrap-markdown/) is a really great and simplified WYSIWYG editor which was simply missing integration with AngularJS and so I created a Directive to handle that.
-For all of these great tools, we will use their AngularJS version for easier integration (for example `Marked.js` and `Angular-Marked`)
+[Marked.js](https://github.com/chjj/marked) is awesome for markdown preview and [Highlight.js](https://highlightjs.org/) is a must have for easiser code viewing with colors highlighting.
+The [Bootstrap-Markdown](http://www.codingdrama.com/bootstrap-markdown/) is a really great and minimalist looking as a simplified WYSIWYG editor.
+This editor was simply missing an AngularJS all-in-one package and so I created a Directive to handle all of that.
+For all of these great tools, we will use their AngularJS version (as much as possible) for easier integration as for example `Marked.js` AngularJS version is `Angular-Marked`.

 ## Demo
 [Live Plunker demo](http://plnkr.co/AFxN7uiwkZlJ9OMZwXey) or take a look at the demo under the folder [example](https://github.com/ghiscoding/angular-markdown-editor/tree/master/example).